github/codeql/docs/codeql/codeql-overview/codeql-changelog/codeql-cli-2.12.2.rst

 Security Coverage
 -----------------

 CodeQL 2.12.2 runs a total of 385 security queries when configured with the Default suite (covering 154 CWE).
 The Extended suite enables an additional 121 queries (covering 31 more CWE).
+A list of queries for each suite and language `is available here <https://docs.github.com/en/code-security/code-scanning/managing-your-code-scanning-configuration/codeql-query-suites#queries-included-in-the-default-and-security-extended-query-suites>`__.
 2 security queries have been added with this release.

 CodeQL CLI
 ----------